 Thus, as concerns the project's reference architecture, the main purpose of this document is to define several guidelines among the consortium and present a common view about the integrated Al4Gov platform.
-The main topics that this version of the document addresses concern the variety of software artefacts that will be developed, the communication pattern used, the diversity of graphical user interface provided, the infrastructure needed for testing and validation, and the envisaged deployment.
-This document does not address the internal design choices of the components, or the different nature of the data to be ingested or analysed, but it aims to clarify the impact of the gathered requirements on the designed components and to highlight and describe some useful interactions.
-The next versions of this series of deliverables, i.e., D2.4 (due on M24) and D2.5 (due on M36), will also be complemented by the work carried out in the context of T2.4 - "Integration of Al4Gov Platform and Tools" with regards to the integration approach and all relevant implementations.
-A brief description of the integration approach will be provided in this document though.
+In parallel, its integration approach seeks to demonstrate that the combination of its different tools ensures a well-structured, scalable, and secure architecture design to support the platform's diverse needs.
+The main topics that this version of the document addresses concern the variety of software artefacts that are being developed, the communication pattern used, the diversity of graphical user interface provided, the infrastructure needed for testing and validation, the envisaged deployment, the integrated approach that is followed, and the key tools utilized to govern, manage, and monitor the overall deployments and implementations.

+However, it should be noted that this document does not address the internal design choices of the components, or the different nature of the data to be ingested or analysed, but it aims to clarify the impact of the gathered requirements on the designed components and to highlight and describe some useful interactions.
+The next and final version of this series of deliverables, i.e., D2.5 (due on M36), will finalize the complementary work carried out in the context of the two aforementioned tasks, while it will provide the final details with regards to details related to resources allocation, usage, and will provide any further and last updates on the reference architecture and integration approach of the project.